dcastrop/scribble-java/scribble-go-README.txt

 Scribble-Go is a WIP offshoot of the Scribble toolchain for practical MPST-based protocol specification and distributed endpoint programming.

-Details about the original paper and tool artifact (both published at POPL 19) can be found here:
+Details about the original paper and tool artifact, both published at POPL 19 (authors: David Castro, Raymond Hu, Nicholas Ng, Sung-Shik Jongmans and Nobuko Yoshida) can be found here:

     http://mrg.doc.ic.ac.uk/tools/scribble-go/